 - all the fixed parts of a property

 - the condition of walls, ceilings and floors in each room

 - any fixtures, fittings and furniture which belong to the landlord and come as part of the tenancy

 The landlord must complete a condition report within 7 days of the tenant agreeing to live in the property.

 If a condition report isn't given after 7 days, the report is taken as accepted to the extent that it's completed.

 If a condition report isn't completed at all, the landlord could be fined up to £10,000.

 You can use a template that has space for all the necessary information you need to include.

-You can add extra sheets if necessary, but you must make sure it's signed and dated by both the landlord and the tenant.
+You can add extra sheets if necessary.
+However, you must make sure it's signed and dated by both the landlord and the tenant.